punitkatiyar/punitkatiyar/README.md

 # 👋 I Am A Full Stack Developer And Consultant  ✨

-### `#0969DA`**A full stack freelancer and consultant is a professional who possesses a wide range of skills and expertise in both frontend and backend development.
-They have the ability to work independently or as part of a team to deliver end-to-end solutions for clients or businesses.**
+### A full stack freelancer and consultant is a professional who possesses a wide range of skills and expertise in both frontend and backend development.
+They have the ability to work independently or as part of a team to deliver end-to-end solutions for clients or businesses.

 <img src="techunitbook.gif" width="49%">
 <!-- <img src="coder.gif" width="49%" height="300px"> -->